pieces-app/example-typescript/README.md

 ## View Your Data
 ---
-Now when you follow this guide, you will be receiving this data back from inside of your console in the browser.
+Now when you follow this guide, you will be receiving this data back from inside your console in the browser.
 But if you would like to view your data incrementally through the full browser window, you can navigate to `http://localhost:1000/assets` to view a full list of snippets that have been saved.

 > **Recommendation**
 > We use [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) internally when developing and **recommend** using some form of web based extension that assists with reading JSON DATA